Common Childhood Cancers

 The most common types of cancers in pediatric patients are:

-• Lymphoma in children may be either Hodgkin or non-Hodgkin lymphoma.
+- Lymphoma in children may be either Hodgkin's or non-Hodgkin lymphoma.

-• Wilms tumor, or nephroblastoma, are found in the patient’s kidney
+- Wilms tumor, or nephroblastoma, is found in the patient’s kidney

 Childhood cancers are not necessarily caused by environmental factors.
 Children most often experience cancers that are the result of hereditary factors.
 The symptoms of childhood cancers can be ambiguous.
 Take the time during September, Childhood Cancer Awareness, month to catch up on the latest research on childhood cancers.

 To learn more about childhood cancers, take the RN.com course: Childhood Leukemia and Lymphoma